kahboom/nerdycode-posts/2020/microservices-micro-frontends.md

 The important thing to understand here is that the vertical boundaries I'm referring to are directly related to the business concerns.
 If those business concerns are to reflect Conway's Law, then it stands to reason that it is also representative of the organizational structure as well.

->**Conway's Law**: _Any organization that designs a system (defined more broadly here than just information systems) will inevitably produce a design whose structure is a copy of the organization's communication structure_
+>**Conway's Law**: _Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure._

 So, while I'm referring to vertical boundaries and slicing of software and teams, in terms of _infrastructure_ it's quite different, and microservices will tend to be scaled horizontally.
 I think that distinction can be helpful to understand.